Rohan09032004/FlightAndSearchService/README.md

 # Welcome to Flights Service
  ## Project Setup
- - clone the project on your local
+ - clone the project on your local.
- - execute `npm instal` on the same path as of your root directory of the downloaded project
+ - execute `npm instal` on the same path as of your root directory of the downloaded project.
- - create a `.env` file in the root directory and add the following environment variables
+ - create a `.env` file in the root directory and add the following environment variables.
  - `PORT = 3000`
- - Inside the `sre/config` folder create a new file `config.json` and then add the following piece of json
+ - Inside the `sre/config` folder create a new file `config.json` and then add the following piece of json.

  ```
  {